GLOBAL MARKETS-Shares slip after US data, oil mixed on China

 European shares gave up most of their gains in a late sell-off, retreating from a 17-month high following release of the U.S. manufacturing data and on persistent concerns about the U.S. fiscal dispute.

-World shares as measured by MSCI’s all-country equity index fell 0.11 percent to 332.26.
+World shares as measured by MSCI’s all-country equity index edged up 0.03 percent to 332.75.

 The euro leaped to its highest level against the U.S. dollar in six weeks as concerns abated about debt-burdened Greece and Spain, while Chinese data allayed worries about global growth.